assyrianic/Tagha/README.md

 ## Help

-If you need help or have any question, you can reach on the `#taghavm` channel through discord (https://discord.gg/2NKFgPS) Simply drop a message or your question and you'll be reached in no time!
+If you need help or have any question, you can reach me on the `#taghavm` channel through Discord (https://discord.gg/2NKFgPS)
+Simply drop a message or your question and you'll be reached in no time!

+You can also privately message me at **Khanno Hanna#1704** on Discord.
+Random messages that are not about Tagha will be ignored/deleted.

 ## Installation